jsl6ul/docker_apps/roles/thanos/README.md

 - Querier talks to the Sidecar (for recent data) and to the Store gateway (for historic / down-sampled data).
 It presents a single PromQL endpoint that Grafana or any client can use.

-The sidecar must be co-located with the Prometheus instance and have direct access to the TSDB directory.
-One sidecar per Prometheus instance.

-The other components can be located on the same server as Prometheus or on remote servers.
+*(The sidecar must be co-located with the Prometheus instance and have direct access to the TSDB directory.
+The other components can be located on remote servers.)*